Published on August 10, 2022 (over 2 years ago)

 • Under Data stream summary, copy the ARN and paste it somewhere safe – we’ll need to reference this value a little later in Step 3.

-LinkStep 3: create an IAM role to enable Mux access
+LinkStep 3: create an IAM policy to enable Mux access

 AWS has specific documentation available describing how to create a role that enables access for an external AWS account.
 There are two notable values to point out in this process: